abelson-lab/scATOMIC/README.md

 To install scATOMIC you will need to use the devtools package.
 We recommend you install other dependencies before installing scATOMIC.
-Note that packages DLM and RMagic were removed from CRAN in October 2022 so we installed the archived package.
-Note: The package “cutoff” we use is a developer package that is different from the CRAN “cutoff” package.
+Note that packages DLM and RMagic were removed from CRAN in October 2022 so we install the archived package.
+Note: The package [cutoff](https://github.com/choisy/cutoff) we use is a developer package that is different from the CRAN “cutoff” package.
 Installation of scATOMIC may take several minutes, as the package contains the pre-trained random forest models.

 ``` r
 devtools::install_version("dlm", version = "1.1.5", repos = "http://cran.us.r-project.org")